 Modern style architecture is the most frequently built style in the United States.
 This dates back since the mid 1940’s.
 It sometimes borrowed details from preceding styles that include Prairie architecture, Craftsman architecture, and International.
 Moreover, Modern architecture covers several variations of design that span even to this day.
 These sub-types include traditional, ranch, split-level, contemporary, and shed designs.
 Most homeowners, who are not well versed in architecture, often ask for a traditional style.
 However, they describe and incorporate just about any and all types of design features from a range of architectural styles.

 By the mid 1950’s, the ranch design begin to take shape across the American landscape.
-In fact, it is still a popular style in use today.
-They are typically defined by being of one story with very low pitched roofs and moderate to wide overhangs, rectangular in shape with or without offsets, small porches, and basic detailing to include window shutters.
+In fact, it is still a popular vernacular in use today.
+They are typically one story house plans with very low pitched roofs and moderate to wide overhangs, rectangular in shape with or without offsets, small porches, and basic detailing to include window shutters.

 Popular in the 1950’s and through out the 1990’s.
 The split level design is recognized by the garage being on the sub-level (or basement level) and the main floor is that of a ranch plan.
 As a result, the front door is often place at the midpoint of the floors creating a landing between the basement and main floors.